rjw8ng/Monte-Carlo-Simulation-Project/README.md

     1. W defaults to 1.0 for each face but can be changed after the object is created.
     2. The die has one behavior, which is to be rolled one or more times.
     3. A “die” can be any discrete random variable associated with a stochastic process.
-2. To create a dice object, use the `Die` class initialize an object.
+2. To create a dice object, use the `Die` class to initialize an object.
 3. The Die object takes an array of faces as an argument.
 The array's data type (dtype) may be strings or numbers.
 4. Set the Die object to a variable. (ex. `die_object = Die([1,2,3,4,5,6]`)
 ## Playing games: